AuroraLantean/Solana-Future-Option-Market/README.md

 1 option contract is always worth 100 shares of the underlying asset

-Example: an option can lock in a deal of a concert event 30 days later.
-Then you can decide to buy the locked in ticket price or not.
+Example: an option can lock you in a future concert ticket schuduled 30 days later.
+Then you can choose to buy the ticket at the strike price.

-- Pro: It is a good hedge against unexpected events or bad outcome.
-- Con: Highly Leveraged

-- Call options: optiom to buy the asset for a strike price within the expiry date
+- Call options: option to buy the asset for a strike price within the expiry date
-- Sell options: optiom to sell the asset for a strike price within the expiry date
+- Sell options: option to sell the asset for a strike price within the expiry date

 Breakeven for 1 share
 - Call Options: = strike_price + option price